Baylor-AI/DivineTranslate/README.md

           ![Screenshot](../DocumentationImages/GetFromVCS.png)

         - Open your browser and navigate to the project repository.
-Copy the repository's cloning link<br>
+Copy the repository's cloning link

           ![Screenshot](../DocumentationImages/CloneLink.png)